 In her own words: "I was like, 'I don't understand this', but at the same time I was taking a lot of coke and a lot of that period is a blur."

-While McHugh is the real villain in this scenario, Kerry’s story is a good example of how you should maintain regular contact with your accountant, and a real time view of your tax liabilities can't hurt either.
+While McHugh is the real villain in this scenario, Kerry's story is a good example of why you should maintain regular contact with your accountant.
+Thankfully, after a tough period, there's no public record of her being under bankruptcy restrictions as of 2025, and she remains professionally active.

 Bernard Black